conda-incubator/conda-pypi/docs/features.md

 distributions or preparing packages for offline installation.
 You can specify where to save the converted packages using `-d`, `--dest`, or `--output-dir`.
-The command supports converting multiple packages at once and can skip conda channel checks entirely with `--override-channels` to convert directly from PyPI.
+The command supports converting multiple packages at once and can skip conda channel checks entirely with `--ignore-channels` to convert directly from PyPI.

 Here are some common usage patterns: